Are SAT and ACT Prep Classes a Good Investment?

 Popular brands of test prep products for today’s ACT and SAT include:

 While there are dozens of companies offering services, not all offer self-paced online options.
-Some stick with live virtual tutoring, while others only provide unlimited practice testing.
+Some stick with live virtual tutoring, while others provide unlimited practice testing, but no more.
 The best product combines some form of practice testing with a personalized path of skills mastery best suited to help you overcome the weaknesses unique to you and your education.
 Consumer reviews can also guide you in making this important decision.

 (My daughter, like most high schoolers, was extremely busy with school, work, and social activities.
 Having a course that was mobile friendly and could track her progress from multiple devices was essential.)